gopaljilab/gopaljilab/README.md

 ### ⚡ Fun Fact

 - I love to explore new technologies and leverage them to solve real-life problems.
-You will find me playing Chess or Football when I am not coding.
+You will find me playing Cricket or Volleyball when I am not coding.

 ---